tonyelhabr/nba-decision_analysis/docs/02-nba-draft-pick-value-research-2.md

 # What Research Says about NBA Draft Pick Value, Part 2

-Having asked and answered the biggest question(s) about the value of NBA draft picks in [my last post][1], there are a couple more questions that I sought to have answered (and will attempt to answer myself in my upcoming step-by-step guide to estimating NBA draft pick value.)
-If you haven't read that post, you should definitely check it out because I will reference some of the research discussed there in this post.
+Having asked and answered the biggest question(s) about the value of NBA draft picks in my last chapter, there are a couple more questions that I sought to have answered (and will attempt to answer myself in my upcoming step-by-step guide to estimating NBA draft pick value.)
+If you haven't read that post, you should definitely check it out because I will reference some of the research discussed there in this chapter.

 ## More Questions